SophieWDK/sophiewdk.github.io/index.markdown

 Crime in San Francisco is far from static.
 While overall crime has declined over the past two decades, it has shifted locations, changed tactics, and evolved with the times.
 Larceny remains the dominant crime, peaking in busy districts at midday, while violent crimes follow a more nocturnal rhythm.

 Understanding these patterns is crucial not just for law enforcement but for city planners, businesses, and residents who want to stay ahead of emerging crime trends.
 By leveraging historical data, we can make San Francisco safer and more resilient in the face of its ever-changing urban challenges.

-### Behind-The-Scenes Notebook

-This webpage is a project built upon extensive research, data analysis, and coding.
-Click the following link to explore a detailed interactive notebook that offers a behind-the-scenes look: [View the notebook](https://github.com/SophieWDK/sophiewdk.github.io/blob/main/data_analysis/behind_the_scenes_notebook.ipynb).